LBruyne/Scalable-Collaborative-zkSNARK/README.md

 4. Change the directories if you don't like them
 5. Change the ports if they are not available

 There are 5 benchmarks available.
-They are:
+They are: TODO: Filling the refs
 1. hyperplonk
 2. hyperplonk-dataparallel
 3. cpermcheck